lebinh/ngxtop/README.rst

 **ngxtop** parses your nginx access log and outputs useful, ``top``-like, metrics of your nginx server.
 So you can tell what is happening with your server in real-time.

-Can be used also with Apache log files (experimental).
+Can read from stdin (experimental), useful for remote log files.
 In this case, if not log format is specified, 'combined' will be used.
-If the script doesn't detect redirections properly you can force it by using the '-s' option.

 Installation
 ------------